antoniodegou/mod3_rebrthe_mongo/TEST.md

 2. I probably could make the same template for dashboard, exercises and exercises users, but I has difficulty making the logic work in the app flask. so the 3 templates are very similar.
 Everything is working.

+3. There is a lot of template that have their own javascript, so a lot of the template have their own script tag , sometimes more. probably there is a more optimized way of doing this but i couldn't figure it out yet.